cryptoquick/cubes/README.md

 # Cubes

-An isometric graphics-rendering package for Meteor.
-It uses [Isomer](https://github.com/jdan/isomer), but it uses only cube primitives.
+Cubes is an isometric graphics management library.
+It uses [Isomer](https://github.com/jdan/isomer), but it's meant to offer higher level scene management.

+It's used primarily for Meteor, but it's also designed as a standalone NPM package.

 ## Roadmap